-Prayer methods inspired by the Letters of St. Maria Domenica Mazzarello
+Prayer methods inspired by the Letters of St. Mary Domenica Mazzarello

-The letters of Mother Mazzarello to her Sisters were the main sources of these prayer methods.
-They are also fruits of my pilgrimage to Mornese, her birthplace, and the deepening of her spirituality during our reflections on Salesian Spirituality.
+The letters of Mother Mazzarello to her sisters in the missions were the main sources of these prayer methods.
+They were also fruits of my pilgrimage to Mornese, her birthplace, and the deepening of her spirituality during our classes in Salesian Spirituality.

-As FMA Mother Mazzarello is a woman of prayer.
-The Window of the Valponasca is the symbol of her contemplative prayer life.
-She advised the Sisters not to "neglect prayer; in it, you will always find consolation and comfort" (L 67,8).
-In another letter, she wrote, "Pray always and from the depth of your heart.
-Always remember that prayer is the key that opens the treasures of Heaven" (L 51,11).
-She also reminds the sisters "to pray with all your heart" (L 22,10).
+Mother Mazzarello is a woman of prayer.
+The Window of Valponasca is the symbol of her contemplative prayer life.
+She advises the sisters not to "neglect prayer; in it, you will always find consolation and comfort" (L67# 8).
+In another letter, she writes, "Pray always and from the depth of your heart.
+Always remember that prayer is the key that opens the treasures of Heaven" (L 51#11).
+She also reminds the sisters "to pray with all your heart" (L22 #10).

-The word heart flooded her letters.
+The word Heart flooded her letters.
 It refers to four hearts: the Heart of Jesus, the Blessed Virgin Mary, Mother Mazzarello's heart, and the heart of the recipients of her letters.
 She refers to the Heart of Jesus as the place of encounter with Him and each sister.
 Some of her words may illustrate this: "Although an immense sea separates us, we can meet and be close to one another at every moment in the Most Sacred Heart of Jesus."
-(L 22,1).
-She also revealed that it is also where she always stayed: "I am, in the Heart of Jesus," (L 19,3), and where she wished to meet the Sisters: "I will go there also, so we can meet often and tell each other many things" (L 17,2).
-Mother Mazzarello was a woman of great depth who guided others to grow in their interior life.
-She wanted each Sister to care for her heart like a gardener caring for the garden (L 50, 1-2).
+(L18, #5).
+She also revealed that it is also where she always stayed: "I am in the Heart of Jesus..."(L19,#3), and where she wished to meet the sisters: "I will go there also, so we can meet often and tell each other many things" (L 17# 2).
+Mo.
+Mazzarello was a woman of interiority who guided others to grow in their interior life.
+She wants every sister to care for their heart like a gardener caring for the garden.

-The Heart Meditation and the Heart-to-Heart Contemplative Prayer are the results of months of pondering on the letters of Mother Mazzarello.
-They became methods of prayer after using them in personal reflection.
+The Heart Meditation and the Heart-to-Heart Contemplative Prayer are the fruits of months of reflection into the letters of MM.
+They became methods after using them in personal prayer moments.
 They are prayer methods that may open the hearts of those who practice them into deep intimacy with Jesus.
 Remember, they are simply methods.
 The Lord is the one who will lead His beloved to encounter Him during prayer according to His perfect time.

-Heart Meditation with Jesus
+Heart Meditation

-- 1. Invoke the presence of the Holy Spirit to enlighten your mind and heart as you meditate on the Word of God.
-Ask Him to guide you into the passage you are about to ponder. - 2.
-Read the passage slowly. - 3.
-Read it again for the second time.
+Invoke the presence of the Holy Spirit to enlighten your mind and heart as you meditate on the Word of God.
+Beg Him to guide you into the passage you are about to ponder.

+- 2. Read the passage slowly. - 3.
+Read again for the second time.
 Notice Jesus and the different personages in the passage. - 4.
 Slowly enter into the Heart of Jesus.
 Sense how He feels in that particular passage.
 Stay in His heart.
 Feel what He feels. - 5.
 Slowly enter the heart of one of the persons around Him (the Samaritan woman, Bartimaeus, the leper, Zaccheus, the Pharisees, etc.).
 How does that person feel as s/he listens to, talks to, or looks at Jesus and is being looked at by Jesus? - 6.
 Then enter into your heart.
 Discern what is happening there as you experience being in the Heart of Christ and the heart of the particular personage in the Gospel. - 7.
 Converse with Jesus.
 Open your heart to Him.
 Tell Him how you feel.
 Allow Him to respond to you from His heart. - 8.
 As you reach the end of this meditation, you may ask yourself: How does Christ want me to live His message in my life? - 9.
 End your meditation thanking the Holy Spirit for the grace He has given you.

-Heart-to-Heart Contemplative Prayer Preparation:
+Heart-to-Heart Contemplative Prayer

+Preparation: